qbicsoftware/research-data-management/docs/batch/batch_registration.md

 to trigger an automatic prefilling of the spreadsheet with the information provided during [experiment creation](experiment_creation.md)

 !!! tip "Prefill Sample Information"
-    The "Prefill Spreadsheet" functionality will generate one row according to the number of biological replicates and condition defined during
+    The "Prefill Spreadsheet" functionality will generate one row each according to the number of biological replicates and conditions defined during
     [experimental group creation](experiment_creation.md#experimental-group-creation).

 Mandatory metadata properties can be recognized via the asterisk next to the column header and consist of: